MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// Set this to `None` to automatically select the default device for the backend. pub audio_device: Option<String>,

-    /// The audio input busses to create/use from the device's ports.
-These are the "internal" busses
-    /// that appear to the user as list of available sources/sends in the application.
-This is not
-    /// necessarily the same as the actual names of the ports on the device.
+    /// The names of the audio input ports to use.
+The buffers presented in the process()
+    /// thread will appear in this exact same order.
     ///
-    /// Set this to `None` to automatically select the default port layout for the device. pub audio_in_busses: Option<Vec<AudioBusConfig>>,
+    /// Set this to `None` to automatically select the default port layout for the device. pub audio_in_ports: Option<Vec<String>>,

-    /// The audio output busses to create/use from the device's ports.
-These are the "internal" busses
-    /// that appear to the user as list of available sources/sends in the application.
-This is not
-    /// necessarily the same as the actual names of the ports on the device.
+    /// The names of the audio output ports to use.
+The buffers presented in the process()
+    /// thread will appear in this exact same order.
     ///
-    /// Set this to `None` to automatically select the default port layout for the device. pub audio_out_busses: Option<Vec<AudioBusConfig>>,
+    /// Set this to `None` to automatically select the default port layout for the device. pub audio_out_ports: Option<Vec<String>>,

     /// The sample rate to use.
     ///